DSCH motif: By others

 Many homages to Shostakovich (such as Schnittke's Prelude in memory of Dmitri Shostakovich or Tsintsadze's 9th String Quartet) make extensive use of the motif.

 The British composer Ronald Stevenson composed a large Passacaglia on it.
+The 2nd movement of the Percussion Concerto (2022) by American composer Danny Elfman is entitled DSCH.

 Also Edison Denisov dedicated some works (1969 DSCH for clarinet, trombone, cello and piano, and his 1970 saxophone sonata) to Shostakovich, by quoting the motif several times and using it as the first four notes of a twelve-tone series.
 Denisov was Shostakovich's protégé for a long time.